Analyzing Fatpipe Inc/UT (FATN) and Its Rivals

 |206

-As a group, “Services – Computer Programming And Data Processing” companies have a potential upside of 112.63%.
-Given Fatpipe Inc/UT’s competitors stronger consensus rating and higher possible upside, analysts plainly believe Fatpipe Inc/UT has less favorable growth aspects than its competitors.
+As a group, “Services – Computer Programming And Data Processing” companies have a potential upside of 97.48%.
+Given Fatpipe Inc/UT’s competitors stronger consensus rating and higher probable upside, analysts plainly believe Fatpipe Inc/UT has less favorable growth aspects than its competitors.

 Summary